 For a low-risk investment choice or in addition to investing in stocks, nonprofits can buy treasury bills or treasury bonds.
 These are some of the lowest-risk investments you can make because they’re fully backed by the US government if held to maturity.
 Treasury bills are rising in popularity for nonprofit reserves due to raising yield rates that are highly liquid and often bring greater returns than money markets and savings.

-A Nonprofit Investment Advisor can buy a treasury bill at a set price, then let it mature at a fixed rate of interest over the course of a few months (or years if you buy a treasury bond).
+A Nonprofit Investment Advisor can buy a treasury bill at a set price, and then let it mature at a fixed rate of interest over the course of a few months (or years if you buy a treasury bond).
 Typically these are rolling portfolios that are automatically repurchased at the end of each yield.
 At the end of the maturity period or whenever you withdraw the funds, your nonprofit gets paid for the face value of the bill at that time.

 Can a Nonprofit Invest in CDs?